 Young, scrawny, baseball cap the idiot way round.
 Terrified eyes.
 One of those beards that look like someone coated a length of string with glue, rolled it around the floor of a barber’s salon, then hooked it over both ears.

 The Makarov in his hand shook like a pine tree in the first autumn gale.
+He wasn’t wearing a mask either.
 Just what I needed; a virgin robber, all too ready to shoot off.